yangdanny97/flake8-bugbear/README.rst

 **B014**: Redundant exception types in ``except (Exception, TypeError):``.
 Write ``except Exception:``, which catches exactly the same exceptions.

+**B015**: Pointless comparison.
+This comparison does nothing but wastes CPU instructions.
+Remove it.

 Python 3 compatibility warnings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~